markusstocker/LaTeX101/README.md

 *Note: Recall the meaning of the asterix.*

 Bibliographies should be managed using a tool.
 As we have seen in the lecture, publishers typically allows you to download BibTeX formatted citations.
 These can be easily included in your bibliography file using tools, just as JabRef.
 Try to open the `bibliography.bib` file in JabRef.
-Can you add a dummy citation and cite it in your manuscript?
+Can you add a dummy citation and cite it in your article?
 Does it show up in the reference list?

 As a final task for this hands-on, look at the preamble of the Elsevier template.
 It documents a number of available options to style your article, e.g. double line spacing for review or two-column for the layout of published articles.
 Try to comment the `\documentclass` commands and test a few options to see the effect.
 See also the effect of the `\linenumbers` command.

-This demonstrates how easily it can be to completely change the layout of your manuscript, using few options in a single command.
+This demonstrates how easily it can be to completely change the layout of your article, using few options in a single command.
 Changing document class from `elsarticle` to one of another publisher may involve a bit more work in the preamble but little or nothing in the body.
 This is the beauty of separating content from layout.

 ### Hands-on III

-In this third hands-on, we look at creating slides and a poster for our manuscript.
+In this third hands-on, we look at creating slides and a poster for our article.

 There exist several document classes for creating slides.
 Here we will use `beamer`.
-The `.tex` file for the slides used to present our manuscript at a conference will thus begin with
+The `.tex` file for the slides used to present our article at a conference will thus begin with

 ```
 \documentclass{beamer}